VedantCore/VedantCore/README.md

 # 💫 About Me:
-🎓 I'm currently a Student @ MIT-ADT University as a 2nd Year Undergrad.<br>🏠 I'm from Pune, India. and I'm a FullStack Developer.<br>💻 I'm focused on expanding my skills in both frontend and backend development aswell as Cloud Computing in AWS. <br>🌱 My goal is to master full-stack technologies and cloud integrations to build impactful, scalable applications.
+🎓 I'm currently a Student @ MIT-ADT University as a 2nd Year Undergrad.<br>🏠 I'm from Pune, India. and I'm working my way towards being Full Stack DevOps.<br>💻 I'm focused on expanding my skills in both frontend and backend development aswell as Cloud Computing in AWS. <br>🌱 My goal is to master full-stack technologies and cloud integrations to build impactful, scalable applications.

 ## 🌐 Socials: